rcass/todoreact/README.md

+# To Do App - React Edition

+Just your normal To Do app written in React.
+Full of those typical features: add item, mark as complete, delete item, total item counter, and clear complete.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>